 To start using the site, sign up with LinkedIn or Facebook.
 You can then search Remote’s database by typing the work expertise needed and your location.

 The jobs are typically remote, perfect for someone who wants to work from home and travel the world (or just avoid commuting).

 Clickworker is a micro-job site that has been around since 2006.
 The site is especially good for those with a need to work from home, but there are also jobs available if you live near a city like Berlin

-Clickworker functions more as an app, and it’s easy to set up your account on the site.
+Clickworker functions more like an app, and it’s easy to set up your account on the site.
 You can then choose to get notifications for any new jobs that are posted.

 It allows you to work from anywhere, and the tasks are sort of VA-friendly.
 Some of the tasks include: